Fiona Leggate: Other racing

 In 2006, Leggate competed in non-clashing Britcar Production S1 races in an MG ZR.
 She was partnered once by MG racer Paul White in March at Silverstone and then Rob Oldaker in June at Brands Hatch.
 Leggate and Oldaker were then joined by MG Trophy racer Ben Jacques and Italian BMW racer Umberto Nacamuli for the Silverstone 24-hour race.
 The car retired with engine failure with only just over an hour to go.
 She also competed in the Mini Challenge, driving at Thruxton and Spa, although she missed race two there due to failure of the engine electronics.

-As well as this she also raced another MG ZR in two endurance races at the MGCC Silverstone meeting in June.
+As well as this, Leggate also raced another MG ZR in two endurance races at the MGCC Silverstone meeting in June.
 She was partnered in Race 1 by Regular driver Rob Oldaker and by Mark Stacey for the second race.
 The car retired from the second race with head gasket failure.

 In 2007, Leggate entered the PS1 Championship, where she won her class in the first four races, as well as having the class pole at the two meetings and fastest lap.

 Personal life

-She was previously married to Danny Watts.
+Leggate was previously married to Danny Watts.
 They have one son.